-At the 2018 IDA Conference, Nancy Cushen White ’s presentation entitled, “Phonology + Phonics + Morphology + Etymology = Orthography: Spelling Connections to Meaning Connection” focused on teaching the “whole” word.
-In her presentation, Ms. White encouraged her audience to support all learners by incorporating where words originate from, along with phonics, phonology, and morphemes for effective reading and spelling instruction.
+At the 2018 IDA Conference, Nancy Cushen White ’s presentation entitled, “Phonology + Phonics + Morphology + Etymology = Orthography: Words with Spelling Connections Have Meaning Connections” focused on teaching all the components of words.
+In her presentation, Ms. White encouraged her audience to support all learners by incorporating knowledge of the origins of words along with phonics, phonology, and morphology for effective reading and spelling instruction.

 Examples of both visual aids:

 re + sign = resign; as + sign = assign; sign + al = signal; sign + ate/ + ure = signature